jacobemcken/jacobemcken.github.io/_posts/2023-01-25-neo4clj-an-introduction.md

 ```

-Using [Mount][] for managing application state (lifecycle) aka. "dependency
+Using [Mount][] for managing application state (lifecycle) aka.
+"Dependency
-injection", it would look something along the lines:
+Injection", it would look something along the lines:

 ```clojure
 (deftest complext-cypher